apache/activemq-artemis/docs/user-manual/en/rest.md

 ### Persistent Messages

-By default, posted messages are not durable and will not be persisted in ActiveMQ's journal.
+By default, posted messages are not durable and will not be persisted in Apache ActiveMQ's journal.
 You can create durable messages by modifying the default configuration as expressed in Chapter 2 so that all messages are persisted when sent.
 Alternatively, you can set a URL query parameter called `durable` to true when you post your messages to the URLs